viamrobotics/docs/docs/services/motion/_index.md

 **Parameters:**

 - `component_name` ([ResourceName](https://python.viam.dev/autoapi/viam/gen/common/v1/common_pb2/index.html#viam.gen.common.v1.common_pb2.ResourceName)): Name of the piece of the robot that should arrive at the destination.
-  Note that this is solved such that the distal end of the component arrives at the destination.
+  Note that `move` moves the distal end of the component to the destination.
   For example, when moving a robotic arm, the piece that will arrive at the destination is the end effector attachment point, not the base of the arm.

 - `destination` ([PoseInFrame](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.PoseInFrame)):